DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/stuffThatRun.rst

 -----------------

 Here we describe the suggested method for developing those part of DIRAC that "run", e.g. databases, services, and agents.
+You need this type of installation for running so-called unit tests.

 Do I need this?